AkhilSharma90/Akhil-Tutorials-Website/content/docs/elm/elm/building_forms_and_handling_user_input.md

 ---
-title: "5.
-Create a Simple Registration Form"
+title: "Create a Simple Registration Form"
 description: "Learn how to create interactive forms and handle user input in Elm."
 icon: "form"
 draft: false